arangodb/docs/3.8/architecture-write-ahead-log.md

 all the write operations that were executed on the server.

-It is used to run data recovery after a server crash, and can also be used in a replication setup when slaves need to replay the same sequence of operations as on the master.
+It is used to run data recovery after a server crash, and can also be used in a replication setup when Followers need to replay the same sequence of operations as on the Leader.

 MMFiles WAL Details
 -------------------